What an Exit Planning Advisor Can Do for You

 Exit Planning requires a team of advisors, rather than one or two advisors bearing the entire load of Exit Planning.
 While your Exit Planning Advisor will lead and coordinate your Exit Planning efforts based on your wants and needs, you’ll likely need specific professionals that you may otherwise not work with to move your Exit Plan forward.
 Your Exit Planning Advisor can help put you in touch with these advisors.
 Your Advisor Team sometimes includes advisors that you’re currently working with, too.
 But one of the most important criteria for advisors on your Advisor Team is that they work with you to achieve your goals.
 This isn’t a one-and-done relationship.
 The advisors on your Advisor Team collaborate with you and build relationships that facilitate the pursuit of your ideal exit.
 This collaboration and relationship-building often contributes to clearer and more effective strategies for helping you prepare yourself and your business for your exit, no matter when it may be.

 Helps Pursue Your Wants and Needs

 For many business owners, their business exits are a defining event.
 They’re the culmination of their lives’ work, and they often affect their businesses, their families, and even their communities.
 Few, if any, want what’s essentially their lives’ work to be done in vain.
-Exit Planning addresses this by drilling into what you need and want for you to consider your business exit and post-exit life successful.
+Succession Planning addresses this by drilling into what you need and want for you to consider your business exit and post-exit life successful.
 This includes instances in which your wants and needs change.
 It’s fairly common for owners to change their minds about what they want—whether it’s when they want to exit, to whom they want to leave the business, or otherwise—in the middle of the Exit Planning Process.
 Exit Planning is dynamic, not static, and gives you options to pursue the things that matter most to you.